 Spruce offers free shipping in the US for most of its products.
 They also accept returns with a full refund for unopened products sent back within 30 days of purchase.

 Medterra CBD oil comes in three dosages: 500mg, 1000mg, 3000mg, the latter of which is much higher than average.
 In addition to their CBD oil tincture, Medterra offers CBD gel capsules, morning and night time CBD blends, topicals, pet CBD and more.
-All of these products are sold at a relatively low price-point.
+All of these products are sold at a competitive price-point.

 Use the code “Sleep15” to get 15% your order on any Medterra product.